 Next, scroll down a bit and you will see a See all cookies and site data option.

-Now, in the search bar, type YouTube and you will see all YouTube cookies in the results.
+Now, in the search bar, type YouTube, or the name of the website, and you will see all cookies in the results.

-Simply click on the Remove all shown button and confirm deletion of cookies for YouTube.
+Simply click on the Remove all shown button and confirm the deletion of cookies.

-Relaunch Chrome, open the YouTube video that was previously giving error 400 and see if the error is gone.
+Relaunch Chrome, open the web page that was previously giving error 400 and see if the error is gone.

-5] Log out, then log in to your YouTube account
+5] Log out, then log in to your account

-If the above solutions don’t work for you, try log out of your YouTube account and then log in again.
+If the above solutions don’t work for you, try log out of your YouTube or other online account and then log in again.
 See if it helps you resolve the error.

-Try opening YouTube in incognito mode and see if the error still persists.
+Try opening YouTube or the website in incognito mode and see if the error still persists.
 If not, there might be some issue with problematic extensions that you have installed in your browser.
 For example, in Chrome, you can enter incognito mode by going to the three-dot menu and selecting the New incognito window.
-Then, open YouTube and see if it gives error 400.
+Then, open the web page and see if it gives error 400.

 If you don’t get error 400 in incognito mode, there is a higher chance that the problem lies with your extension.